Brownian particles in nonequilibrium baths

 - Modification of the design of optimal finite time protocols

-Microscopic Engine Development
+Microscopic Engine Construction

-In addition, we will construct an unprecedented microscopic engine which – unlike conventional heat engines – is not operated between two heat baths but is periodically coupled to nonequilibrium baths with different relaxation times.
+In addition, we will construct an unprecedented microscopic engine which – unlike conventional heat engines – is not operated between two heat baths but which is periodically coupled to nonequilibrium baths with different relaxation times.

 The selection of the examples being pursued within this proposal has been chosen not only to demonstrate the manifold consequences of nonequilibrium baths but also to provide possible overlaps beyond the field of soft condensed matter.